10 Best UNESCO World Heritage Sites in America

 Outdoor lovers could spend weeks hiking in Olympic National Park without getting enough of it.
 The park, located near Seattle, is an International Biosphere Reserve and a living laboratory for scientists.

-Olympic National Park has a little bit of everything – rugged Pacific coastline, high mountain peaks, broad sandy beaches, crystal clear lakes, lush temperate rain forests.
-With such a wide variety of ecosystems, Olympic is one of the most diverse wilderness areas in the United States.
+Olympic National Park has a little bit of everything: rugged Pacific coastline, high mountain peaks, broad sandy beaches, crystal clear lakes, and lush temperate rain forests.
+Olympic, with its wide variety of ecosystems, stands as one of the most diverse wilderness areas in the United States.
 The park is an essential habitat for species like wild salmon, northern spotted owls, and marbled murrelets.

-Bring your umbrella and raincoat – here, the annual rainfall is measured in feet, not inches!
-(The park gets 12-14 feet per year!)
+Be sure to pack your umbrella and raincoat, as the park experiences annual rainfall in feet, not inches!
+(The park gets 12-14 feet of rain per year!)

-ⓘ TIP: Olympic National Park is very large and there are no roads that cross the park.
-See the NPS’s Trip Ideas for recommendations based on your available time.
+ⓘ PRO TIP: Despite its vast size, Olympic National Park has no roads that cross the park.
+Check the NPS’s Trip Ideas to find recommendations based on your available time.
 If you visit in April or May, you may see gray whales pass by on their way to Alaska.

 7. Statue of Liberty, New York